Understanding VPATS and ACRs

 What if certain features of my product are not conformant?

-Reporting non-conformance on one or more WCAG success criteria is fairly common.
+Reporting non-full conformance on one or more criteria is fairly common.
 The most important objective in completing your VPAT is to provide accurate, credible information.
-Accurate reports will show where a product “supports,” “partially supports / supports with exceptions,” or “does not support” the standards.
+Accurate reports will show where a product “Supports,” “Partially Supports,” or “Does Not Support” the standards.

-What is VPAT certification and does it prove compliance?
+What is ACR certification and does it prove compliance?

-Although it’s often referred to as VPAT certification, a completed VPAT document is not a certification of compliance, nor is it intended to serve as a pass/fail document.
-The intention of the VPAT is to provide greater insight into the degree of which a product meets specific accessibility standards.
+Although it may be referred by some to as ACR certification, an ACR document is not a certification of compliance, nor is it intended to serve as a pass/fail document.
+The intention of the ACR is to provide greater insight into the degree to which a product meets specific accessibility standards and guidelines.
 It enables vendors and purchasers to have more purposeful and direct discussions during the procurement process.
-If a vendor or partner requests VPAT certification, they’re likely referring to a completed VPAT, or ACR.

-Is a VPAT required for a mobile app?
+Is a VPAT or an ACR required for a mobile app?

-Mobile apps may or may not need a VPAT depending on the use-case and go-to-market strategy for the app.
-Completing a VPAT would be necessary if the app’s usage falls under Section 508 or other applicable procurement requirements, if the app is part of a procurement process that requests it, or if procurement teams request one.
+Mobile apps may or may not need an ACR depending on the use-case and go-to-market strategy for the app.
+Completing an ACR would be necessary if the app’s usage falls under Section 508 or other applicable procurement requirements, if the app is part of a procurement process that requests it, or if procurement teams request one.
 You can discuss the specifics with an expert.

-eSSENTIAL Accessibility experts are experienced in assessing accessibility and completing VPATs.
-Our approach extends beyond simply populating the VPAT document and submitting the report.
-We take a comprehensive testing and analysis approach:
+Level Access experts are experienced in assessing accessibility and completing VPATs.
+Our approach extends beyond simply populating the VPAT document.
+We take a comprehensive testing and analysis approach to:

-- Deliver a comprehensive audit of any accessibility barriers our testing revealed, which includes guidance to fix those errors.
+- Deliver audit results inclusive of accessibility barriers revealed and guidance to fix those errors

-- Partner with your team to help resolve the more complex errors.
+- Support your team to help resolve the more complex errors

 eSSENTIAL Accessibility has changed its name to Level Access!
 Read More